 The amount of taxes they pay is a somewhat rude shock for most provisioning center owners or business managers.
 Sales tax, excise tax, and income tax are all relatively new to the cannabis industry.
 (In recent historical terms!)
 We discuss tips on how provisioning centers can minimize 280E impact below.

-Federal income taxes are the largest expense to a marihuana provisioning center.
+Federal income taxes are the largest expense to a marijuana provisioning center.
 Provisioning center businesses are limited in the expense deductions they can take for federal income taxes.
-See more information in our post about how 280E Impacts Marihuana Businesses.
+See more information in our post about how 280E Impacts Marijuana Businesses.

 Section 280E disallows all expense deductions for cannabis businesses – except for cost of goods sold “COGS”.
 This limitation is for federal income taxes and in place because cannabis is still illegal federally.

-Here are 5 Potential Strategies for Provisioning Centers to Reduce 280E Tax Burden:
+Here are 5 Potential Strategies for Provisioning Centers to Minimize 280E Tax Burden:

 Be Proactive in Building Space Planning!